Unfairdoor/DES222-Task2/index.md

 ![Interactive Rover Map](/Images/Rover%20Map.png)

 #### Access Mars
 This is a neat project that is a rudimentary 360 experience that has stitched together images taken from Curiosity's landing zone that has a voice over that explains some interesting features of the Curiosity rover as well as a short animation explaining the Curiosity launch mission.

 Visit: https://accessmars.withgoogle.com/ to have a look!

 ![Screenshot of NASA's Access Mars Web app](/Images/Access%20Mars.png)

-I'm spoiled for choice, there's a great documentation for queries using the Mars API, maintained by [Chris Cerami](https://github.com/corincerami/mars-photo-api)
+I'm spoiled for choice, there's a great documentation for queries using the Mars API, maintained by [Chris Cerami](https://github.com/corincerami/mars-photo-api), so I have a lot of faith that whatever I choose to do, I have the neccessary tools to help me figure out how to execute it.
+Speaking of whatever I choose to do, what do I have planned?

+### The Idea pt.2: Now with Less rambling maybe

 ![University of the Sunshine Coast Logo](/Images/USC%20logo.PNG)